tlaskowsky/cdk-gitlab-3day-workshop/lab-6a/lab-6a.md

 * Completion of Lab 5.
 Your project deploys successfully to Dev with prefixing, tests, monitoring, and aspects.
 Code should match final state from Lab 5.
 * **Docker:** Docker installed and running on your local machine. *(See Step 0)*.
 * **AWS Credentials:** Local AWS credentials configured for the Dev environment with permissions to interact with ECR (push images) and deploy CDK stacks.
 * **Processor App Code:** You will need the Node.js application code for the SQS message processor (`index.js`).
-This should be provided by your instructor or in accompanying lab materials. *(Ensure you have the version using SDK v3 imports)*.
+This should be provided by your instructor or in accompanying lab materials. *(Ensure you have the version using SDK v3 imports and correct try/catch logic)*.

 ---